-It’s important from the outset to determine how responsible someone is with money if you’re getting personally involved with them, or you’re getting into a position where there’s going to be joint finances.
+It’s important from the outset to determine how responsible someone is with money if you’re getting personally involved with them or you’re getting into a position where there’s going to be joint finances.
 It may seem like a “cold” thing to do, but it isn’t – the reality is that all of our finances matter, and if you get involved with someone who is not financially responsible, it could cause you considerable hardship in the future.
-One of the most common causes of arguments in relationships is money and both partners not agreeing how to spend it.
-So determining a person’s approach to finances reasonably early can also serve to help minimise the risk of financially related arguments later on.
+In addition, one of the most common causes of arguments in relationships is money and both partners not agreeing on how to spend it.
+So determining a person’s approach to finances reasonably early can also help minimise the risk of financially related arguments later on.

 2. Know When Your Credit Ratings Intersect

-Another key point is to make sure that you know the exact point where your credit rating is going to become “tied” to another person’s.
+Another key point is to make sure that you know the exact point where your credit rating will become “tied” to another person.
 In the case of a relationship, this will generally be when you get yourself a joint account or apply for shared credit.
 It can also be when you apply for a mortgage with someone, whether a partner, sibling or housemate.
 Any point where you are taking joint financial responsibility for something, even to the point of arranging joint finance on a car, you are opening yourself up to the risk of them affecting you, so always be sure that you understand the risks.
-If you’re not sure, you can ask the lender and they will be able to confirm it.
+If you’re not sure, you can ask the lender, and they will be able to confirm it.

 3. Know Your Partner’s Credit Score

 Obviously, it’s not something you’re going to ask over dinner on a first date, but before you contemplate getting into a situation where your finances are going to become tied together, make sure you know the other person’s credit history.
-You should know in advance whether or not that person has any outstanding debt, any judgements against them, or whether money is going to be taken out of your shared account for the purposes of repaying their old loans.
+You should know in advance whether or not that person has any outstanding debt, any judgements against them, or whether money is going to be taken out of your shared account to repay their old loans.
 Remember that you’re under no obligation to share your finances with anyone, whether it’s a relationship or any other kind of personal/business arrangement.
 If you’re not comfortable with their credit rating, do not engage in joint financing.

 4. Act Fast If the Relationship Breaks Up